stfnw/tun-demo-file/README.md

 # What is this

-A *Demo* of userspace-networking / TUN devices on Linux.
+A demo of userspace-networking / TUN devices on Linux.
 This allows us to implement our own network access layer that plugs into the usual Linux kernel network stack, so that it can be used for arbitrary network communication.
 Here specifically, we open a network tunnel over the file system, assuming e.g. a shared folder between VMs.